barbinbrad/openpilot-101/README.md

 So far, we've looked at the mechanics of how data is transported in openpilot.
 In the next few sections, we'll try to understand the interfaces required to support self-driving in hundreds of different cars.
 To do that, let's start by defining what a fingerprint is.

 In openpilot, a *fingerprint* is a dictionary of CAN message IDs and data length (in bytes).
-Now suppose there are only two cars (`XTRAIL` and `LEAF`) in the universe.
-And suppose that each car can have two different possible fingerprints (depending on some manufacturing variability):
+Now suppose there are only two cars, `XTRAIL` and `LEAF`, in the universe.
+And suppose that each car can have two different possible fingerprints, depending on some manufacturing variability.
+We then have four possible fingerprints:

 ```python
 # selfdrive/car/nissan/values.py